Hodlio/hodlio.com/README.md

 npm start
 ```

-The server and API can be started via
+The web-server and API can be started via

 ```
-npm run start-prod
+npm run start-api & npm start-web-server
 ```

-This will build the front-end, start the API and serve everything via express at `localhost:8083`.
+Then the API will be available at http://localhost:8083/api

 ---